-- B. Rate the course of study in terms of including instruction on: - 1.
-Safety regulations the student may encounter upon employment - 2.
-Legal responsibilities of the technician regarding Environmental Protection Agency regulations - 3.
-Other appropriate requirements which may affect their on-the-job activities - 4.
-Identification and proper use of appropriate tools and test and measurement equipment - 5.
-Use of current service information and industry publications - 6.
+В. Rate the course of study in terms of including instruction on: Safety regulations the student may encounter upon employment Legal responsibilities of the technician regarding Environmental Protection Agency regulations 3.
+Other appropriate requirements which may affect their on-the-job activities 4.
+Identification and proper use of appropriate tools and test and measurement equipment 5.
+Use of current service information and industry publications 6.
 The inclusion of tasks on filling out work order forms, ordering parts, and recording the time spent on task.

-A. Cross reference lesson plans, job sheets and student progress instrument to the course of study.
-B. Provide syllabus (with information highlighted), course descriptions, lesson plans, job sheets, student materials, samples of work order forms, parts order form, and show how time spent on task is recorded.
-Refer to the New Instructor Guide for possible examples.

-7.5 PERFORMANCE STANDARDS AND STUDENT PROGRESS

-All instruction should be performance based, with an acceptable performance standard stated for each task.
-These standards should be shared with students and potential employers.
-A record of each student's progress should be maintained.
-The record should indicate tasks required for program completion and students should demonstrate competency of a task.

-A. Rate the use of clearly stated performance levels for each task.

-- B. Rate the availability of stated performance levels to students and potential employers. - C. Rate the opportunity for students to demonstrate (practice) competency of a task before the instructor verifies a student's performance.
+A. Cro B. Pro studer IBLE DOCUMENTS: oss reference lesson plans, job sheets and student progress instrument to the course of ovide syllabus (with information highlighted), course descriptions, lesson plans, job so naterials, samples of work order forms, parts order form, and show how time spended.
+Refer to the New Instructor Guide for possible examples. sheets, All instance in the studer complete in the student com ERFORMANCE STANDARDS AND STUDENT PROGRESS struction should be performance based, with an acceptable performance standard star These standards should be shared with students and potential employers.
+A record of a trib progress should be maintained.
+The record should indicate tasks required for progletion and students should demonstrate competency of a task.
+Rate the use of clearly stated performance levels for each task. each Rate the availability of stated performance levels to students and potential employers.
+C. Rate the opportunity for students to demonstrate (practice) competency of a task before the instructor verifies a student's performance.
 D. Rate the use of a progress chart or other method (with specific tasks) to indicate students' progress.

-POSSIBLE DOCUMENTS (paper or electronic records):
+IBLE DOCUMENTS (paper or electronic records):

-- A. Provide a task sheet or other measurement tools. - B. Provide the evaluation criteria from the syllabus, progress chart, or task sheet. - C. Provide a task sheet or student progress chart.

-D. Provide the school policy on student evaluation, sample of student progress chart, and use an actual record with student identifying information blocked out.
+personal and environmental safety practices associated with clothing; eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals/material accordance with local, state, and federal safety and environmental regulations. ls in A. Is safety instruction given prior to lab/shop work?
+NO B. Are safety tests given in the training program?
+NO POSSIBLE DOCUMENTS: A. Show an example of the safety test, course of study, course outline, posters, etc. B. Provide the course of study and sample of the safety test.
+7.7 PERSONAL STANDARDS All training activities and instructional material should emphasize the importance of maintaining h personal standards.
+7.7 igh A. Rate the emphasis placed on the following in all training activities and instructional materials: 1. the importance of maintaining good relationships with fellow employees 2. respect for fellow students' tools and other property 3. the development of good customer relations4. appropriate clothing like that found in local shops 5. student cleanliness to ensure seats, steering wheels, etc. are not greasy or damaged after the job is complete POSSIBLE DOCUMENTS: A. The evaluation team will conduct a visual inspection.
+Provide instructional materials, class / lab / shop rules.
+7.8 WORK HABITS/ETHICS The training program should be organized in such a manner that work habits and ethical practices required on the job are an integral part of the instruction.
+7.8 A. Rate the degree to which the training program develops work habits that coincide with work habits required on the job.
+B. Rate the emphasis placed upon ethical practices.
+POSSIBLE DOCUMENTS: A. $-$ B. The evaluation team will conduct a visual inspection.
+Describationate policy, etc. be

+Safety instruction must be given prior to lab/shop work and be an integral part of the training program.
+A safety test must be included in the training program.
+Students and instructors should comply with